NU-CUCIS/CrossPropertyTL/README.md

 | KH2N        | -0.40           |
 | NiTeO4      | -0.82           |

 2. Use the Jupyter Notebook in [`representation`](./representation) folder to pre-process and convert the first column of the `.csv` file into elemental fraction, physical attributes or to extract features using a pre-trained ElemNet model.
-Above example when converted into elemental fraction the becomes:
+Above example when converted into elemental fraction becomes as follows:

 | pretty_comp |  H  | ... | Pu | target property |
 | ----------- | --- | --- | -- | --------------- |